Connect

 To Top

-Community Highlights: Meet Jackie Harlan of Dr. Jacquelyn M. Harlan, LMFT
+Community Highlights: Meet Dr. Jacquelyn Harlan of Dr. Jacquelyn M. Harlan, LMFT

-Today we’d like to introduce you to Jackie Harlan.
+Today we’d like to introduce you to Dr. Jacquelyn Harlan.

 There were many struggles along the way.
-When I first went back to school, I was very young (21yrs) with two small children (3yrs & 6mo).
+When I first went back to school, I was very young (21yrs) with two small children (3yrs and 6mo).
 We didn’t have a lot of money or help from family or friends.
 My husband and I worked alternating schedules so our kids never needed a babysitter.
-There were times when I would be going to bed, after writing a paper all night, as he was getting up for work.
+There were times when we would have to meet in the Outback parking lot so he could get the kids as I was running into work, or I would be going to bed, after writing a paper all night, as he was getting up for work.
 We didn’t get much time together.

 I am a Licensed Marriage & Family therapist and I have a private practice in Fountain Valley, CA. In addition to seeing patients with anxiety, depressing, marital/couples issues, etc. I also treat patients suffering from PTSD and trauma.
 I utilize Eye Movement Desensitization and Reprocessing (EMDR) to help patients process traumatic experiences.
 I find this so rewarding even though it is a very difficult treatment for most patients.